Instacart Business Model: How The App Works & Why It is Successful

 - The order is then communicated to the shopper who starts gathering items manually.

-- The personal shopper then goes to deliver the groceries to the customers on their mentioned address.
+- The personal shopper then goes to deliver the groceries to the customers at their mentioned address.

 - The user can then tip the shopper if they wish to.